Format and schedule

 Yes!
 We believe strongly that both linguists and communicators have things to learn from each other.
 Knowledge of a topic doesn’t always translate into communicating effectively about that topic.
 We’ve been inspired by scicomm (science communication) conferences, which contain a mix of media/policy folks who specialize in science-related topics as well as scientists from a wide variety of subfields who communicate beyond technical audiences.

 You might be more of a linguistics enthusiast than a lingcommer–that is, more interested in consuming the interesting things that other people make related to linguistics than in creating them yourself–and that’s also a wonderful thing to be!
 In that case, you might be more interested in the public-facing events of LingFest.

-English is the default language for LingComm21; no additional languages attracted sufficient interest to run programming in them.
+English is the default language for LingComm23; however some panels will be presented in other languages.
+These languages were based on results from the participation interest survey.
 During breaks, we encourage you to communicate with other conference participants in whatever language(s) you share, and you’re welcome to suggest language-specific meetups for Day 4.

 What accessibility is being provided?

 All English sessions will be live-captioned in English by a trained captioner.
 Text chat options in English will be available for breakout and networking sessions, and we’re also happy to arrange complimentary registration/tech demos for any interpreters you might want to bring.

 Have other accessibility needs or questions?

 Let us know via social media, or by emailing firstname.lastname@example.org.

 I have another question that’s not answered by this FAQ!